-Net (Loss) per Common Share
+Net Loss per Common Share

 Basic loss per common share is computed by dividing net loss attributable to common stockholders by the weighted average number of common shares outstanding for the period.
 Diluted net loss per share is computed by dividing net loss attributable to common stockholders by the weighted average number of common shares outstanding for the period plus dilutive common stock equivalents, using the treasury stock method.
-Potentially dilutive shares from stock options and warrants and the conversion of the Series A preferred stock were as follows:
+All stock options, warrants, convertible notes, and convertible Series A Preferred Stock were excluded from the diluted loss per share calculation due to their anti-dilutive effect.
+Potentially dilutive shares from stock options, warrants, convertible notes, and convertible Series A preferred stock were as follows: